openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

    ...
 ```

-By default, such jumps are prohibited.
+By default such jumps are prohibited currently.